aws/pgactive/md/monitoring-postgres-stats.md

   [Prev](monitoring-conflict-stats.md "Monitoring conflicts")   [Up](monitoring.md)    Chapter 7.
 Monitoring    [Next](ddl-replication.md "DDL Replication")

-# [7.6.
-PostgreSQL statistics views]
+# 7.6.
+PostgreSQL statistics views

-Statistics on table and index usage are updated normally by the downstream primary.
+Statistics on table and index usage are updated normally by the downstream.
 This is essential for correct function of [autovacuum](http://www.postgresql.org/docs/current/static/routine-vacuuming.html).
-If there are no local writes on the downstream primary and stats have not been reset these two views should show matching results between upstream and downstream:
+If there are no local writes on the downstream and stats have not been reset these two views should show matching results between upstream and
+downstream:

 -   `pg_stat_user_tables`